Vanshit028/BCA---code-for--LAB-Practical/C/List No of C Program - 68 .md

 1. WAP to factorial - function & recurssion
 1. WAP to cal HCF - function & recurssion
 1. Swap 2 no. by call by address
-1. WAP to search an element in an array - Linear Search		- arr
-1. WAP to sort numbers in ascending - Selection 		-  arr

 Extra
 1. WAP to sort numbers in descending order - Selection

 ## Array

+1. WAP to Read & write an Array
 1. Max Element
 1. Min Element
 1. Avg Element